Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 Determining function applicability for a specific call is a [type constraint][Kotlin type constraints] problem.

+For the purposes of applicability checking, an *ordinary argument* is an argument whose expression is neither a [function literal][Function literals] nor a [callable reference][Callable references].

-First, for every non-lambda argument of the function called, type inference is performed.
+First, type inference is performed for every ordinary argument.
-Lambda arguments are excluded, as their type inference needs the results of overload resolution to finish.
+Function-literal arguments and callable-reference arguments are excluded, as their resolution needs the expected types supplied by overload candidates.

 Second, a single constraint system is built.
 All declaration-site type constraints for the function are added to it.
-Arguments are processed in source order.
+Ordinary arguments are processed in source order.
 A constraint is considered *compatible* with the current constraint system if adding it does not make the constraint system unsound.

-For every non-lambda argument inferred to have type $T_i$, corresponding to a function parameter of type $U_j$, its compatibility constraint is selected as follows.
+For every ordinary argument inferred to have type $T_i$, corresponding to a function parameter of type $U_j$, its compatibility constraint is selected as follows.

 - If $T_i <: U_j$ is compatible with the current constraint system, this constraint is added and no expected-type-directed conversion is used for the argument;
 - Otherwise: